Aadhaar: 2016–present

 During the budget presentation on 29 February 2016, Jaitley announced that a bill would be introduced within a week to provide legislative support to the Aadhaar project.
 On 3 March 2016 the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Bill, 2016, was introduced in the Parliament as a money bill by Jaitley.
 The decision to introduce it as a money bill was criticised by the opposition parties.
 Ghulam Nabi Azad, an INC leader, wrote in a letter to Jaitley that the ruling party, the BJP, was attempting to bypass the Rajya Sabha, as they did not have the majority in the upper house.
 A money bill is only required to pass in the lower house Lok Sabha.
 Tathagata Satpathy of Biju Janata Dal (BJD) raised concerns that the project could be used for mass surveillance or ethnic cleansing in the future.

-On 11 March 2016 the Aadhaar (Targeted Delivery of Financial and other Subsidies, benefits and services) Act, 2016, was passed in the Lok Sabha.
+On 11 March 2016 the Aadhaar Act, 2016, was passed in the Lok Sabha.
 During the Rajya Sabha debate on 16 March, Sitaram Yechury of the CPI-M said that bill should not have been passed when the issue of the right to privacy was still in the Supreme Court.
 On 16 March 2016 the bill was returned to the Lok Sabha by the Rajya Sabha with some suggested amendments, which the Lok Sabha promptly rejected.

-The Unique Identification Authority of India (UIDAI) introduces Face Authentication to further strengthen Aadhaar security.
-It decided to enable 'Face Authentication' in fusion mode on registered devices by 1 July 2018, so that people facing difficulties in other existing mode of verification such as iris, Fingerprint or One Time Password (OTP) could easily authenticate.
+The Unique Identification Authority of India (UIDAI) introduces face authentication to further strengthen Aadhaar security.
+It decided to enable Face Authentication in fusion mode on registered devices by 1 July 2018, so that people facing difficulties with other existing verification modes such as iris recognition, fingerprint scanning or one-time password (OTP) could easily authenticate.
 The biometric technology was provided by consortium partners Tata Consultancy Services and Neurotechnology.
-In 2019, Nirmala Sitharaman, the finance minister of India, has proposed the use of Aadhaar card for the cash transactions above ₹50,000 in her maiden budget speech.
+In 2019, Nirmala Sitharaman, the finance minister of India, proposed using Aadhaar cards for cash transactions above ₹50,000 in her maiden budget speech.